User Guide

 -

-returns all internship entries that have a status of eitherApplied
+find s/Applied s/Newreturns all internship entries that have a status of eitherAppliedorNew.

 Method 2: Use 2 or more different field types